jonbarker68/ECHI_Scene_Generartion/src/README.md

 ## 1. Overview

-Scene generation is a multi-staged process
+Scene generation is a multi-stage process

 ```mermaid
 ---